Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Anisotropic Clothes Shaders.md

 **ExGloss:** Controls the wetness level.
 It can react to wetness slider in the studio.

-**WetnessPower:** Controls the wetness gloss level.
-Better leave default 0.8.

-**WetnessPower2:** Controls the wetness metallic level.
-Better leave default 0.2

 **OcclusionStrength** Controls occlusion power.

-**DetailOcclusionScale** Controls detail1 occlusion power.
-DetailOcclusion checkbox should be set ON.

-**DetailOcclusionScale2** Controls detail2 occlusion power.
-DetailOcclusion checkbox should be set ON.

-**DetailOcclusionContrast** Controls detail1 occlusion contrast.
-DetailOcclusion checkbox should be set ON.

-**DetailOcclusionContrast2** Controls detail1 occlusion contrast.
-DetailOcclusion checkbox should be set ON.

 **Roughness** Controls the glossiness level independantly on the by MetallicGlossMap.
 This basically used to make an object fully gloss in ME, even if you set the map.